 Expiry of holidays

 To the extent possible, days’ holiday must be taken in the calendar year in which the holiday entitlement is accrued.
-For employees with a Phase A or Phase B agency work employment contract, statutory annual leave expires at the end of the calendar year following the year in which the holiday entitlement is accrued.
-See Article 26(3) of the Collective Labour Agreement (CAO) for Temporary Agency Workers.
-To illustrate: holiday entitlement accrued in 2022 will lapse on 1 January 2024.
+For employees with a Phase A or a Phase B agency work employment contract, statutory days’ holiday lapse one year after the last day of the (calendar) year in which the holidays were accrued.
+See Article 31(1) of the Collective Labour Agreement (CAO) for Agency Workers.
+By way of example: holiday entitlement accrued in 2025 will lapse on 1 January 2027.

-Days’ holiday over and above the statutory minimum expire five years after the calendar year in which the holiday entitlement is accrued.
-An example: an employee accrues 4 days’ holiday over and above the statutory minimum in 2022.
-These must be taken before 1 January 2028.
-Please note: for employees who work on the basis of a Phase C agency work employment contract, all days’ holiday (both statutory days’ holiday and days’ holiday over and above the statutory minimum) are subject to a five-year expiry period.
+Days’ holiday over and above the statutory minimum expire five years after the calendar year in which the holiday entitlement was accrued.
+An example: an employee accrues 4 days’ holiday over and above the statutory minimum in 2025.
+These must be taken before 1 January 2031.

 Public Holidays